 Another important aspect of sticking to yoga is ensuring that it’s working.
 Although yoga can be strenuous like any physical activity, you shouldn’t feel sharp pain or pinching during or after your practice.
 If you do, you should focus on fixing your ailment, as yoga is meant to soothe, not hurt.

 A final note

 Given the advances in technology, the proliferation of online classes of all kinds, and the rise of remote work, there has never been an easier time to start practicing yoga from home.
 And if you can start a regular practice now, the effects you'll see to your mind and body will likely keep your practice going long after the pandemic is gone.

-Sarah Daren has been a consultant for startups in multiple industries, including health and wellness, wearable technology, nursing, and education.
-She implements her health knowledge into every aspect of her life, including her position as a yoga instructor and raising her two children.
+Sarah Daren is a yoga instructor who has also worked as a consultant for startups in multiple industries, including health and wellness, wearable technology, nursing, and education.
+She implements her health knowledge into every aspect of her life.
 When she's not watching the New York Yankees play, Sarah enjoys practicing yoga and reading a good book on the beach.